felipepita/Asug/plugins/ready-backup/readme.txt

 [youtube http://www.youtube.com/watch?v=4c0Cg9MLqPs]

 Ready!
 Backup plugin ensures optimal backup for your wordpress-based website.
 Also, the plugin features custom backups, Files and Database backup, backup in archive, WordPress restoration via backup, Website back up to Dropbox or FTP, Email back-up notifications and more.
 Thanks to new and advanced features incorporated in it coupled with intuitive layout, this plugin is increasingly popular among website owners and website builders.
-It doesn’t take much education to set it up, because all adjustments are readily observable.
+It doesnï¿½t take much education to set it up, because all adjustments are readily observable.
 All you need to do is tick the needed backups in the list and specify parameters.
 The whole procedure will take but a few minutes.
 View our video tutorials and do as shown in them.

 This is a must-have plugin for any online business owner.
 Whatever kind of goods you deal in, the plugin will keep your website functional day and night.
 If you have purchased this plugin, you can translate it to any language by replacing a language file incorporated in it.
-If you have translator’s skills, you can translate it into your native language yourself.
+If you have translatorï¿½s skills, you can translate it into your native language yourself.
 Install Ready!
 Backup and get your business up and running!

 == Installation ==